na-stewart/Free-SafeSurf/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-SafeSurf for Windows can protect you and your loved ones from harmful materials online.
+SafeSurf for Windows can protect from harmful materials online.

 Bypass prevention prevents the user from disabling the filter or making changes to settings for a certain period of time.